 - Able to messily drink from an open cup with support from adult

 - Use of fingers in the mouth to move food and keep it in their mouth.

 - Continuing with breast/bottle feeding, moving towards increased cup drinking by 12 months.

 - Eating simple chopped table foods by 12 months, including easily chewed meats.

 - Using more circular jaw movements for chewing

-- More controlled biting isolated from other body movement.
+- More controlled biting (isolated from other body movements).